Wisepops logo

 Yes, exit intent does work on mobile devices.
 However, it uses a different signals to detect exit instead of cursor movements.

-In this article, you’ll find out what signals we can use to detect mobile exit intent and how to create mobile exit popups that convert.
+In this article, you’ll find out what signals we can use to detect mobile exit intent and how to create mobile exit popups that will increase your website's conversion rate.

 How exit intent works on mobile